ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 - **UART (Universal Asynchronous Receiver-Transmitter)** - Implementation of UART communication with LED blinking using  embedded C in MPLAB.

-- **LCD 8-Bit Display** - lmplementation of LCD (16x2) in 8-bit mode with a PIC16F887 microcontroller.
+- **LCD 8-Bit Display** - lmplementation of LCD (16x2) in 8-bit mode with a PIC16F887A microcontroller.

-- **LCD 4-Bit Display** - lmplementation of LCD (16x2) in 4-bit mode with a PIC16F887 and scroll a message to the left.
+- **LCD 4-Bit Display** - lmplementation of LCD (16x2) in 4-bit mode with a PIC16F887A and scroll a message to the left.

-- **LCD 4-Bit Display with UART** - lmplementation of LCD (16x2) in 4-bit mode & UART with a PIC16F887 microcontroller.
+- **LCD 4-Bit Display with UART** - lmplementation of LCD (16x2) in 4-bit mode & UART with a PIC16F887A microcontroller.

-- **Variable Resistor interfacing** - Implementation of a variable resistor interfacing with the PIC16F887 microcontroller using its ADC& the digitized analog value is displayed on a 16x2 character LCD.
+- **Variable Resistor interfacing** - Implementation of a variable resistor interfacing with the PIC16F887A microcontroller using its ADC& the digitized analog value is displayed on a 16x2 character LCD.

-- **2 Variable Resistor interfacing** - Implementation of 2 variable resistor interfacing with the PIC16F887 microcontroller
+- **2 Variable Resistor interfacing** - Implementation of 2 variable resistor interfacing with the PIC16F887A microcontroller
 using its ADC& the digitized analog value is displayed on a 16x2 character LCD.

-- **UART communication_ Transmit & Receive** - Implementation of UART communication_ Transmit & Receive using a PIC16F887 microcontroller.
+- **UART communication_ Transmit & Receive** - Implementation of UART communication_ Transmit & Receive using a PIC16F887A microcontroller.
 It receives a string over UART and responds with a predefined reply.

-- **Relay interfacing** - Implementation of relay interfacing using a PIC16F887 microcontroller.
+- **Relay interfacing** - Implementation of relay interfacing using a PIC16F887A microcontroller.

+- **4x3 Keypad Interfacing** - Implementation of 4x3 matrix keypad to the PIC16F887A microcontroller and display the pressed key on a 16x2 LCD.